What is at the Studio?

 - We can provide instruction on any stage of the writing process.

 - Because of high demand or time constraints, we may not be able to cover every item you wanted to, so please make another appointment before you leave.

 - And finally, let us know how we did.
-We have survey forms you can fill out, or, if you prefer, you may contact the director, Dr. Robert Affeldt at firstname.lastname@example.org or at 587-8169.
-Unless you say otherwise, he will treat all communications confidentially.
+We have survey forms you can fill out, or, if you prefer, you may contact the director.
+Unless you say otherwise, all communications will be treated confidentially.